roicort/roicort.github.io/_posts/2020-04-05-musikkontroller.md

 ## Architecutre

 When you open the app con your mac it promps for a PORT to rout OSC message in your localhost.
 It deploys a simple EXPRESS-based server to deploy the interface to your phone.
-Using Websockets the page on your phone communicates with a websocket server in the app and then musikkontroller routes the websocket info to OSC.
+Using Websockets the page on your phone communicates with a websocket bridge in musikkontroller that routes the websocket info to OSC in roder to be usable in any OSC capable app.

 ![Raspberries](https://source.unsplash.com/random/1500x1001)